simonhwk/simonhwk.github.io/_pages/about.md

 Earlier, I gained systems experience at [Hyundai Motor Group](https://www.hyundaimotorgroup.com/main/mainRecommend), where I led the co-design of a cross-brand ML safety data analytics system architecture—partnering with Hyundai, Kia, and Deloitte.

-**My work is dedicated to developing robotic algorithms and systems.**
+**My work is dedicated to developing robotic algorithms and systems for medical devices.**

 **Focus Areas: Robotics Algorithms and Systems · Real-time Control and Planning · Machine Learning**